fuxlud/Modularized_iOS_App/README.md

 * Unit Test Coverage with **Swift Testing**

 ## Modularization
-Few words on the [Benefits of Modularization](https://www.ludafux.com/post/the-benefits-of-modularization)
+Few words on the [Benefits of Modularization](https://www.ludafux.com/post/the-benefits-of-modularization) on my blog.

 ## ViewState
-Few words on the [Consolidated ViewState](https://www.ludafux.com/post/consolidated-viewstate)
+Few words on the [Consolidated ViewState](https://www.ludafux.com/post/consolidated-viewstate) on my blog.